 Heathrow is one of the busiest airports in Europe and passenger numbers are expected to grow by 27 million a year as a result of phase one, then by a further three million a year after phase two.
 The airport currently employs 70,000 personnel and expects to increase this by 16,500 as a result of the expansion.

-T5 is spread over the area of 300,000 square metres and its retail floor space covers around 18,580 square metres.
-It includes 150 retail units including around 25 restaurants and approximately 3,250 square metres of duty free shopping.
+T5 is spread over the area of 300,000m² and its retail floor space covers around 18,580 square metres.
+It includes 150 retail units including around 25 restaurants and approximately 3,250m² of duty-free shopping.
 The terminal has the capacity to accommodate 30 million passengers in a year.
 A French spa, Be Relax, opened at the terminal in 2009.
 T5 terminal also has a multistorey car park with more than 3,800 spaces.

 Terminal 5 contractors and project scope

 The T5 Agreement was the result and is a legally binding contract between BAA and its key suppliers.
-Through the agreement BAA accepted that it carried all of the risk for the construction project.
+Through the agreement, BAA accepted that it carried all of the risks for the construction project.
 This allowed the contractors to concentrate on the project and solving problems rather than avoiding possible litigation for problems arising and time delays.